Federal Reserve Chair Powell hints at a pause in rate hikes when central bank meets next month

 The Fed chair also suggested that “the risks of doing too much versus doing too little are becoming more balanced.”
 That marks a shift from earlier this year, when Powell often said the risk of raising rates too little to combat inflation outweighed the risk of raising them so high as to cause a deep recession.

+Powell further noted that turmoil in the banking sector, after three large banks collapsed in the past two months, will likely cause banks to reduce the pace of lending, which could weaken the economy.

+“As a result, our policy rate may not need to rise as much as it would have otherwise to achieve our goals,” he said.
+"Of course, the extent of that is highly uncertain.”

-Powell's remarks Friday followed a series of comments from Fed officials this week that conveyed decidedly mixed messages about the central bank's likely next move.
+Comments from Fed officials this week had conveyed decidedly mixed messages about the central bank's likely next move.

 Most of the policymakers signaled support for a pause at its next meeting.
 But several others expressed their belief that the Fed would have to further raise rates to curb persistent inflation.
 Lorie Logan, president of the Federal Reserve Bank of Dallas, said Thursday that inflation remained too high and that the latest economic data didn't yet justify a pause in hikes.

 Inflation, under the Fed's preferred measure, has declined but remains far above the central bank's 2% annual target.
-Inflation was 4.2% in March, compared with a year earlier.
-Still, inflation has slowed from 7% last June to 4.2% as of March, according to the Fed’s preferred price gauge.
+Inflation was 4.2% in March, compared with a year earlier, though it is down from 7% last June.

+But excluding volatile food and energy costs, so-called core inflation has slowed much less, from a peak of 5.4% in February 2022 to 4.6% in March.
+It has barely budged since November.

+“The data have continued to support the (Fed's) view that bringing inflation down will take some time,” Powell said.